 When faced with the Cloud marketing, “defenders of the legacy” (people and organizations) will surely mix-in an additional requirement and difficulty: One Cloud is not Enough!
 Meaning: no single Cloud Computing Vendor can produce an SLA that can satisfy.
 Very often (or always) it is claimed that due to compliance and security requirements, (which are sometimes pure assumptions), one Cloud provider can not satisfy.

 A bit of a legacy but still very nice, simple and resilient, is this not?
-Believe it or not, this is not what most of the legacy systems are based on.
-This is in essence one perhaps “ancient” but proven, tried and tested architecture.
+Well … Believe it or not, this is not what most of the legacy systems are based on.
+This is in essence one “ancient” but proven, tried and tested architecture.
 Here the key advantage is Decoupling of the Client and the Server.
-The existence of that Message Queuing (MQ) infrastructure, in the middle, which is in turn based on communication paradigm for Asynchronous communication .
-(Anybody remember middleware ?)
-From that history, I do like the term “fire and forget” … which nicely depicts the desired behavior of a message sender, and message consumer.
+The existence of that Message Queuing (MQ) infrastructure and concept, in the middle, which is in turn based on communication paradigm for Asynchronous communication .
+(Anybody remember middle-ware ?)
+From that history, I do like the term “fire and forget” … which nicely depicts the desired relationship and thus behavior of a message sender, and message consumer.

 Network is not a transparent resource.

 It is impossible to keep things together, physically based “just” on LAN.
 However well managed LAN that is.
 And then enter: WAN.
 Why not “just” use WAN?
 Short answer: WAN is, and always was, out of the question.
 The unquestionable and untouchable resource.
 Guarded by religious armies of before mentioned complex network admin personalities.

-Slightly before that “heroic period”, few other “clever people”, designed and implemented a concept of an network of asynchronous senders/receivers, which also had this magical ability to re-route around failed nodes.
+Slightly before that “heroic period”, few other “clever people”, designed and implemented a concept of an network of asynchronous senders/receivers aka “nodes”, which network also had this magical ability to re-route around failed nodes.
 This later became ARPA net, which (rather quickly) became the foundation of what we simply call today “the Net” (where www is a part of that).

 Here we have public cloud (cyan colored, on the left) to which users (aka customers) are connecting from their “screens” (aka browsers).
-This is a cloud which is optimized (by the Cloud vendor) to handle all the internet issues.
+This is a PaaS (in the cloud) which is optimized (by the Cloud vendor) to handle all the Internet issues.
 The huge number of users, scalability, security, HTTPS, and the rest.
 On the right we have a, rather smaller, but specialized and rather important private cloud (orange colored).
 And the MQ infrastructure between the two which again, gives ultimately resilient, controllable and manageable traffic between the two clouds.
 By the way, this is also a core of modern on-line banking solution.